Industry Comparison Chart | Datasheet (Turkish) | Datasheet (German) | Press Release (PDF 404kb) | 725 Introduction (.ppt)

 uses a single or dual trigger with a common clock to synchronize multiple events.
 It cannot be re-triggered until the completion of the longest timed event.
 The Model 725 addresses a matrix of timing issues with eight triggers, eight timers and eight outputs.
 The triggering of each of these timers is independent of the other timers.
 The triggers can be logical combinations of inputs and outputs – AND’s, OR’s, XOR’s and Negated.
 Also any number of timers can be triggered together to function as a traditional multi-channel digital delay generator with sub-?s timing.

 In a two-pulse experiment, two lasers were fired in rapid succession to illuminate and capture successive snapshots of a high speed fluid flow.
 The Model 725 handled all aspects of the experiment, from warming up the lasers to precisely timing the nanosecond- scale pulses.
 Using the Model 725’s onboard logic and software interface, the experimenters implemented special “alignment” and “calibration” modes for preparing the experiment and “laser ready” interlocks for safety.

 A combustion-driven shock tube was used to study high speed gas flows.
 The Model 725 was the heart of the experiment, taking charge of ignition, pressure sensing, detonation, laser timing, data acquisition and more complex, interrelated timing sequences were orchestrated on the PC using the virtual front panel software.

-Experiment Inputs: Control panel switches, pressure transducers, accelerometers, ionization gauges, safety interlock, computer commands.
+The experiment inputs: Control panel switches, pressure transducers, accelerometers, ionization gauges, safety interlock, computer commands.

-Experiment Outputs: Shutter, Camera, Laser Flashlamp, Laser Q-Switch, Data Acquisition, Oscilloscope, Diaphragm Burster, Igniter.
+The experiment outputs: Shutter, Camera, Laser Flashlamp, Laser Q-Switch, Data Acquisition, Oscilloscope, Diaphragm Burster, Igniter.